-Hordes From the East will always be presented as a feared foreign danger, but their behavior can vary.
+The Hordes from the East will often act like The Horde, but they don't have to.
+Hordes from the East will always be presented as a feared foreign danger, but their behavior can vary.
 There's a chance that they don't pillage at all, or that they use clever strategies in battle instead of just brute force.note

-- A Woman In Berlin depicts hordes of dumb, rampaging Russian soldiers raping the women of Berlin during the occupation there at the end of WWII.
-It is mentioned to be revenge for the Wehrmacht's own atrocities, which are implied to be larger in both scope and depravity.
-Some of the Russians are shown to be more civilized than others, though.
-One of them even protects the main character from the other Russians.
+- A Woman in Berlin: Depicts hordes of dumb, rampaging Red Army soldiers raping the women of Berlin during the occupation there after the end of World War II.
+It is mentioned to be revenge for the Wehrmacht's own atrocities.
+Some of the Red Army soldiers are shown to be more civilized than others, though.
+One of them even protects the main character from his comrades.

 - Nightrunner series: the invading Plenimar... of course from the east.

 - The Shadow of the Vulture: The Ottoman Empire would be portrayed as this, but the straightest example is the Crimean Tartars employed by the Sultan to hunt down and bring The Hero's head to him.
 This is Truth in Television since the Tatars were voluntary vassals of the Ottomans.